Chart Color Schemes

 Balcatta - Hamersley displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Balcatta - Hamersley, as per the latest Census evaluation, 64.4% of dwellings were houses, with the remaining 35.6% being semi-detached homes, apartments, and other types.
-This differs from Perth metro's figures, which are 59.6% houses and 40.4% other dwellings.
-Home ownership in Balcatta - Hamersley stood at 35.3%, with mortgaged properties making up 37.4% and rented dwellings accounting for 27.3%.
-The median monthly mortgage repayment in the area was $1,863, lower than Perth metro's average of $1,950.
-The median weekly rent figure in Balcatta - Hamersley was $350, aligning with the Perth metro figure but below the national average of $375.
-Nationally, Balcatta - Hamersley's mortgage repayments matched the Australian average of $1,863.
+In Balcatta - Hamersley, as per the latest Census evaluation, 64.4% of dwellings were houses while 35.6% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+In contrast, Perth metropolitan area had 59.6% houses and 40.4% other dwellings.
+Home ownership in Balcatta - Hamersley stood at 35.3%, with mortgaged dwellings at 37.4% and rented ones at 27.3%.
+The median monthly mortgage repayment was $1,863, lower than Perth metro's average of $1,950.
+The median weekly rent in Balcatta - Hamersley was $350, matching Perth metro's figure but lower than the national average of $375.
+Nationally, Balcatta - Hamersley's mortgage repayments were similar to Australia's average of $1,863.

 Frequently Asked Questions - Housing